-In my research I examine fragmented life narratives of grief and trauma.
+In my research I explore fragmented life narratives of grief and trauma.
 I look at material objects and personal possessions as part of storytelling about loss.
-As a practice-led researcher my research and writing inform one another and I love exploring links between academic and creative work.
+As a practice-led researcher my research and writing inform one another and I enjoy exploring links between academic and creative work.
 While I research personal archives and cardboard boxes, much of my research is about thinking outside and beyond 'the box' and asking questions about materiality and reality, personhood and objectification, creative flow and creative paralysis.
 Such work has been published in a/b: Auto/Biography Studies and Life Writing.
 I'm also an active member of the Life Narrative Lab.

-Bio for professional use:
+Bio for professional & academic use:

 Bio for creative use: